jas8522/wp-listings/README.md

 ### How can I remove the default property status terms or property type terms? ###

-Its possible to remove the default property status terms by using a filter in your theme or custom plugins.
+It's possible to remove the default property status terms by using a filter in your theme or custom plugins.
 Here is an example for the status terms:

 `/* Remove Default Status Terms from IMPress Listings */ add_filter( 'wp_listings_default_status_terms', 'custom_default_status_terms' );